braintripping/cljs-live/README.md

 **Note the `:cljsbuild-out` key.**
 - This should correspond to the `:output-dir` in the compiler options for your build.
-- Make sure that compiler options include `:cache-analysis true` (see the [example cljsbuild options](https://github.com/mhuebert/cljs-live/blob/master/script/build_example.clj)).
-- Make sure that you have run a build and left this `out` folder intact before running this script.

 **Run `bundle.sh live-deps.clj`.**
 - This should write a bundle of javascript source files and analysis caches to the `:output-to` path, which you can include on a webpage.